Southern Downs - East

 Southern Downs - East has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 11 projects likely impacting the area.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 11 projects likely to affect the area.
 Notable projects include Warwick Solar Farm, Warwick Industrial Estate Water Recycling Pipeline, Aleva Estate Residential Development, and Warwick Saleyards Redevelopment Project.
-The following list details those likely most relevant.
+The following list details those expected to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.